taw00/manuscript-css/v4.0/examples/example-crepuscular-dreams.md

     work.

 A note about footnotes and lines that begin with a number and a period.
 For example our footnote begins with (2019) 2022.
-If that began with 2022, which in the original version of this, it did, you would have to escape that period using a backslash.
+If that began with 2022 alone, which in the original version of this, it did, you would have to escape that period using a backslash.
 I.e., it would be 2022\. instead.
 Why?
 Because markdown thinks a number. means you want an enumerated (ordered) list there and not a paragraph.
 Markdown is great, but sometimes it can catch you in an awkward spot.
+An alternative solution is to replace 2022. with &ZeroWidthSpace;2022.

+A note about the nested styles in this example.
+I only did that because I really try to avoid adding !important after values in CSS.
+Being specific will generally override the specificity of the imported CSS.
+You can remove all of that expliciteness if you like and just add !important.
+I am very confortable with CSS, of course, and therefore, I like the more explicit, if busier, method.
+Here's an example of using !important and getting right of the nesting for h1:

+h1 {
+    font-size: 125% !important;
+    text-align: left !important;
+}

 -->